natefinch/noxp/content/players/choosing-a-class.md

 ### Core Classes

-These are the classes in the Basic Rules, and are the core around which the rest of the classes are built.
-Classes denoted with a \* indicate classes that are particularly suited to new players.
+These are the classes in the [Basic Rules](http://media.wizards.com/2016/downloads/DND/PlayerBasicRulesV03.pdf), and are the core around which the rest of the classes are built.

+\* indicates classes that are particularly suited to new players.

 * Cleric - priest in armor with godly spells, can heal people
 * *Fighter - hits stuff with sword or bow, has some nifty maneuvers